5150-Dev/projects/aws_lambda/readme.md

 The build will create a bootstrap.zip that you can upload to AWS.

 Eventually this will be made easier with SAM deploy.

+### Restrictions

+Because AWS supports an older version of Rust, some crates are not available.
+You've been warned.